Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Target:

-Introduce students to the concepts of “amount of substance”, “molar mass” and give an idea of Avogadro’s constant.
-Show the relationship between the amount of substance, the number of particles and Avogadro's constant, as well as the relationship between molar mass, mass and amount of substance.
-Learn to make calculations.
+To acquaint students with the concepts of "amount of substance", "molar mass" to give an idea of the Avogadro constant.
+Show the relationship between the amount of a substance, the number of particles and the Avogadro constant, as well as the relationship between the molar mass, mass and amount of a substance.
+Learn to do calculations.

 1) What is the amount of substance?